HaoyuCreate/FaceDetection/README.md

 # Face Detection
 This project, based on Python, is trying to detect human faces with classical 68-landmarks detection and head pose estimation.

+### Aditional Questions:
+- If the head goes out of focus and comes back in, will your algorithm start tracking again?
+    Yes, the algorithm would not stop when users go out of the view.
+- How are you prioritizing tracking for objects in focus?
+    I calculated distance bettween the focus area (assumed as image center) and all detected faces.
+Since faces may move in the video, so the algorithm alter the object in focus and keep tracking the object that get nearest to the facus area.
+- Are you able to track with foreign objects like headphones, spectacles, etc?
+    Currently, the learned feature that I applied to the aglorithm is based on [shape_predictor_68_face_landmarks.dat](test/shape_predictor_68_face_landmarks.dat).
+It doesn't contain features of other objects.
+However, the predictor is actually able to use other learned features of foreign objects which I can have a further exploitation.
+- If there is occlusion (example: if someone is drinking from a bottle) will the tracking stop?
+    No, the algorithm does not stop when it can not detect human face in current frame.
+It might fail to find the faces temporarily and give no predition but will continue to track the faces whenever it can again.
+- Anything else that you think will be important for a real-world application but might not have been mentioned above.
+Explain why it is important.

 ### Used Python packages
 + opencv-python
 + dlib